gatsbyjs/gatsby/docs/docs/themes/authoring-themes.md

 ## Setting up your environment for theme development

-While there are many ways to develop a Gatsby Theme, we think the easiest way to get started is by creating a Yarn workspace.
+While there are many ways to develop a Gatsby Theme, the recommended way is to create a Yarn workspace.
 Yarn workspaces allow you test how a theme might behave inside of a site without you having to actually publish a theme to npm.
 You are, of course, welcome to develop your theme any way you’d like.

 First, if you don’t have yarn installed, you can follow these instructions (https://yarnpkg.com/en/docs/install) to install it.